-Your Friendly photographer and vintage recipe collector
+✦Your Friendly photographer and vintage recipe collector

-✦ Shelly | Vintage by the Bite ✦Fun facts: I had an amazing time managing a 1950s malt shop in an antique mall with a soda fountain, swivel stools, and all!
+Fun facts: I had an amazing time managing a 1950s malt shop in an antique mall with a soda fountain, swivel stools, and all!

 Today I’m the vintage recipe preservationist behind Vintage by the Bite, The Diane Blogs, and the Vintage Everyday Recipes Club, where we explore mid-century recipes and the stories they tell.
+You can also find me on my new Flikr account, where a real human (me) shares recipes and photography - :)✦ Shelly | Vintage by the Bite ✦Meet Vintage by the Bite

 From fizzy drinks to Sunday suppers, fresh content is shared regularly on the blog, Instagram Stories, and Pinterest.